amtamasi/EngiQuery/README.md

 # EngiQuery
+EngiQuery is a search engine built for the University of Kentucky's web domain.

+## Motivation
 This web crawler was originally built for CS 485-002 (Web Crawling Techniques and Applications) at the University of Kentucky under Dr.
-Brent Seales, with the purpose of searching, ranking, and indexing the engineering subdomain.
-This system has crawled crawled over 3000 pages in the engineering subdomain, tracking over 500,000 links between web pages.
-EngiQuery ranks and sorts these web pages based on a query supplied by the user.
+Brent Seales, with the purpose of indexing, ranking, and searching the engineering subdomain.
+This initial system crawled over 3000 pages in the engineering subdomain, tracking over 500,000 links between web pages.
+EngiQuery ranked these web documents and returned relevant pages based on a query supplied by the user.

-It has since been co-opted to be a search engine for all of the UK domain by improving the original structure for crawling, indexing, and searching to be more robost.
+It has since been co-opted to be a search engine for all of the UK domain by improving the original structure for crawling, indexing, and searching.
+I really enjoyed this project during the class, and wanted to expand upon it.
+I had the highest reported peak crawl speed in the class, but it was only around 7 pages crawled per second.
+I wanted to build on that to make it faster and more generalized, so that I could quickly crawl any website of interest (but particularly the UK domain).

+I was also interested in learning about multi-threading, and felt this would be a good opportunity to do so.

 ## Files